Microsoft Office Productivity Software Training Courses

 - Microsoft Outlook for sending emails, maintaining a contacts database, scheduling events on a calendar and managing tasks.

-With Office Beginners’ Essentials you also get FREE Student Inclusions
+With Office Beginners’ Essentials you also receive FREE Student Inclusions

 Enrol into the Microsoft Office Beginners’ Essentials and you’ll also receive access to EzyLearn’s FREE Student inclusions.
 In other words, these courses are available as an added bonus simply for enrolling.
 Learn more about our Free Student Inclusions.

 At EzyLearn we’ve always created our own courses based on the concept that most students find it a struggle to fully absorb a full day of training; rather, they’d prefer 2 or 3 hours of training and then to take a break, think about what they’ve learned, sometimes have a little practice and be tested, and then go on to learn some new skills.

 We’ve created modular course content that can be taught in roughly half-day slots.
 The information below is taken from the first three modular courses in each software title.